A reduction of the separability problem to SPC states in the filter normal form: Introduction

 \section{Introduction}

-A discussion on a series of coincidences regarding a triad of quantum states was presented through the references \cite{cariello, CarielloIEEE, CarielloLMP2, CarielloArxiv}.
-The triad mentioned in these articles is formed by the states that remain positive under partial transpose (PPT states), the states that remain positive under partial transpose composed with realignment (SPC states) and the states that remain the same under realignment (invariant under realignment states).
+A discussion on a series of coincidences regarding a triad of quantum states was presented through the references \cites{cariello, CarielloIEEE, CarielloLMP2, CarielloArxiv}.
+Let the partial transpose of $\alpha\in\M{M}_k\otimes\M{M}_k$ be denoted here by $\alpha^{\Gamma}$ \cite{horodeckifamily,peres} and the realignment map be denoted by $\mathcal{R}(\alpha)$ \cite{rudolph,rudolph2}.
+The triad mentioned in these articles is formed by \begin{itemize} \item the states that remain positive under partial transpose $(\alpha^{\Gamma}\geq 0)$, the so-called positive under partial transpose states or simply PPT states, \item the states that remain positive under partial transpose composed with realignment $(\mathcal{R}(\alpha^{\Gamma})\geq 0)$, the so-called symmetric with positive coefficients states or simply SPC states and \item the states that remain the same under realignment $(\alpha=\mathcal{R}(\alpha))$, the so-called invariant under realignment states. \end{itemize}

 These coincidences ultimately led to the claim that there is a triality pattern in entanglement theory \cite{CarielloArxiv}, where every proven result for one type of such states has counterparts for the other two.
 It was also claimed that a solution to the separability problem \cite{horodeckifamily,peres} for SPC states or invariant under realignment states could provide insights for adapting to the most important type: the positive under partial transpose states.